 The Healing Cities Institute is a non-profit society whose intention is to improve the physical, spiritual, social, and mental well-being of our communities.

-Healing Cities Institute is the organiser of the Living the New Economy week of events from November 19-25 in Vancouver, the largest convergence of people, ideas and resources around the new economy ever to take place in our region.
+Healing Cities Institute was the host of the Living the New Economy week of events from November 19-25, 2012 in Vancouver, as well as Living the New Economy Vancouver Island 2013 in Victoria (Nov.
+29-Dec.
+5, 2013).
+It also co-sponsored the 2nd annual Living the New Economy confluence in Vancouver from Oct.
+15-20, 2013.
+The Living the New Economy confluences have been the largest convergences of people, ideas and resources around the new economy ever to take place in our region.
 By supporting Healing Cities Institute by donating or exchanging Seedstock, you will help the Institute build on the success of Living the New Economy and serve as a catalyst for positive and accelerated change in our communities.

 Get your Seedstock from the Healing Cities Institute here!